Dracula (1958 film)

-Dracula is a 1958 British Gothic horror film directed by Terence Fisher and written by Jimmy Sangster based on Bram Stoker's 1897 novel of the same name.
+Dracula (released in the United States as Horror of Dracula) is a 1958 British Gothic horror film directed by Terence Fisher and written by Jimmy Sangster, based on Bram Stoker's 1897 novel.
 The first in the series of Hammer Horror films starring Christopher Lee as Count Dracula, the film also features Peter Cushing as Doctor Van Helsing, along with Michael Gough, Melissa Stribling, Carol Marsh, and John Van Eyssen.
-In the United States, the film was retitled Horror of Dracula to avoid confusion with the U.S. original by Universal Pictures, 1931's Dracula.
-It was the first vampire movie ever to be shot in color.
-Syd Pearson handled Special Effects, and Roy Ashton and Phil Leakey did Makeup.
-Robert Lynn was assistant director and Bernard Robinson was Production Designer.
+It was the first vampire movie ever to be shot in colour.

 Production began at Bray Studios on 17 November 1957 with an investment of £81,000.
 As Count Dracula, Lee fixed the image of the fanged vampire in popular culture.
 Christopher Frayling writes, "Dracula introduced fangs, red contact lenses, décolletage, ready-prepared wooden stakes and – in the celebrated credits sequence – blood being spattered from off-screen over the Count's coffin."
 Lee also introduced a dark, brooding sexuality to the character, with Tim Stanley stating, "Lee's sensuality was subversive in that it hinted that women might quite like having their neck chewed on by a stud."

-In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine saw Dracula ranked the 65th best British film ever.
+Dracula has received critical acclaim.
+In 2013, Barry Norman included it among his choice of the 49 best British films.
+In 2017, a poll of 150 actors, directors, writers, producers, and critics for Time Out magazine saw Dracula ranked the 65th best British film ever.
 Empire magazine ranked Lee's portrayal as Count Dracula the 7th Greatest Horror Movie Character of All Time.